junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 distribution of inputs.
 [CP: Add a relevant reference.]

-In theory, Prio3 ({{Section 7 of !VDAF}}) could be adapted to support this functionality, but the concrete cost in terms of runtime and communication would be prohibitively high.
-The basic idea is simple: an FLP ("Fully Linear Proof", see {{Section 7.3 of !VDAF}}) could be specified that computes the L2-norm of the gradient and checks that the result is in the desired range (without revealing the gradient to the aggregation servers).
-Computation of the norm and performing the range check is ralatively simple, and can be done
+In theory, Prio3 ({{Section 7 of !VDAF}}) could be adapted to support this functionality, but for high-dimensional data, the concrete cost in terms of runtime and communication would be prohibitively high.
+The basic idea is simple.
+An FLP ("Fully Linear Proof", see {{Section 7.3 of !VDAF}}) could be used to compute the L2 norm of the secret shared gradient and check that the result is in the desired range, all without learning the gradient or its norm.
-efficiently: the challenge lies in ensuring that the computation itself was carried out correctly, while properly accounting for the relevant mathematical details of the proof system and the range of possible inputs.
+This computation, on its own, can be done efficiently: the challenge lies in ensuring that the computation itself was carried out correctly, while properly accounting for the relevant mathematical details of the proof system and the range of possible inputs.

 This document describes PINE ("Private Inexpensive Norm Enforcement"), a VDAF for secure aggregation of gradients with bounded L2-norm {{ROCT23}}.
 Its design